Thank You For Visiting Sedona Legend-

 found in Red Rock State Park archives.

-To the (left) is a 35mm image of the the
+To the (right) is a 35mm image of the the

 Willow House likely taken by Jack Frye who

 (Above) we see the Frye Ranch as seen from the knoll where the Apache Fires house was built

 some 5-years later.
 The photo (scanned from a slide) was taken in 1943 by Frye private pilot

 Robby Robinson (see Page 1942).
 You will recognize the Willow House (right) which had already